-Moving the aloe plant aloe of a sudden to more sun causes the leaves to turn brown due to sun burn so a moving the aloe for more time in direct sun each day allows the plant to acclimate without burning.
+Moving the aloe plant aloe suddenly to more sun causes the leaves to turn brown due to sunburn so moving the aloe for more time in the direct sun each day allows the plant to acclimate without burning.

-If all the leaves are drooping and the outer leaves have died back extensively then the best option is to take cutting of the healthiest looking leaves for propagation as the leaves do not stand back up once they are severely weakened.
+If all the leaves are drooping and the outer leaves have died back extensively then the best option is to take a cutting of the healthiest-looking leaves for propagation as the leaves do not stand back up once they are severely weakened.

-Aloe plants are not cold hardy and can die if they are exposed to temperatures lower then 50°F (10°C) for long periods of time.
+Aloe plants are not cold-hardy and can die if they are exposed to temperatures lower than 50°F (10°C) for long periods.

 Aloe plants tend to grow the most in a temperature range of 55°F-80°F (13°C-27°C).

 Temperatures higher or lower then this range and some aloe plants go into a state of dormancy as a survival strategy to cope with low light and cool temperature in Winter or excess heat and drought in Summer.

 If the aloe is too cold then the leaves can turn mushy in texture and the leaves can turn brown or black depending on the severity of the cold with a dying appearance to them.

 In most cases, there are only certain parts of the leaves of the aloe plant turn soft and mushy.

 Move the aloe plant to an area that is between 55°F-80°F (13°C-27°C) consistently and ensure that none of the leaves are in contact with a cold window or a cold air current.